dany-fu/LIMS-integration/README.md

    - Only the Well Call file updates the Sample Process Status, qPCR User, and qPCR SN.
    - All samples named `PCR_POS`, `NEC_#`, `NTC_#` is assumed to be a control and skipped during processing UNLESS there is a failure.
 In which case, the Control Fail Procedure will be followed, outlined below.
+* Aliquot (Gandalf) prefetch file
+   - We expect the input file to have 2 empty lines at the start of the file
+   - Input file expected headers:
+      - Sample Tube Barcode
+   - The input file will be overwritten and will not contain empty lines at the start of the file
+   - Output file headers:
+      - Sample Tube Barcode
+      - eLab Sample ID - either the IDs *or* error values: `NOT FOUND`, `DUPLICATE`, or `ERROR`
 * Existing eLab SampleType and custom fields should not be altered
    - Expected fields are defined in `constants.js`
 * **File contents and eLab fields are case and white-space sensitive**